Inventory

 For businesses to thrive, they must devise effective inventory management strategies.
 Regular stocktakes and using inventory software are essential strategies.
 Regular stocktakes involve counting physical inventory periodically to ensure that recorded inventory levels match actual stock levels.
 This practice helps identify discrepancies and prevent issues like stockouts or overstocking.

-Inventory software is another critical tool for managing inventory effectively.
-It helps automate various inventory processes, provides real-time visibility into stock levels, tracks inventory movements, and generates reports for better decision-making.
+The software is another critical tool for managing inventory effectively.
+It helps automate various inventory processes, provides real-time visibility into stock levels, tracks their movements, and generates reports for better decision-making.

 Oracle highlights best practices such as demand forecasting and stock-level optimisation.
 Demand forecasting involves predicting future customer demand based on historical data, market trends, and other factors.
 Accurate demand forecasts help businesses plan their inventory more effectively, reducing the risk of stockouts and overstocking.
 Stock level optimisation ensures inventory levels are adjusted according to demand, minimising costs while meeting customer needs.